 fountain bookshop says…read this now!

-Reviewed by Julia Lewis, Fountain Bookstore in Richmond, Virginia
+Reviewed by Andrea Richardson, Fountain Bookstore in Richmond, Virginia

 We are a locally-owned community bookstore in beautiful downtown Wake Forest.
 We sell new books and book-related gifts, as well as host Wake Forest Lit Fest and other author events.

 I wanted to reach through the pages and hug this little boy who wasn’t loved by his family.
 Henry was born to Jewish refugees from Nazi Germany.
 The trauma must have been horrible for them, but a child is innocent.
 Henry was a funny kid who got away with so much outside his home and was grounded for life always inside it His parents called him dumb dog in German.
 He had no idea he had dyslexia until his early 30’s but was able to complete college and ended up gettin into Yale Theater Group for his masters.
 He is not to be kept down.
 They took a chance on him with Happy Days but what happened on that show and after leaves you cheering him on.
 I can’t wait to meet him again.
 Last time he stole my wine and I want it back.

 Being Henry by Henry Winkler, (List Price: $30, Celadon Books, 9781250888099, October 2023)